-The Waikanae River is the major surface water feature in the Waikanae groundwater zone is the Waikanae River which drains form headwaters in the Tararua Range to the coast at Otaihanga.
+The major surface water feature in the Waikanae groundwater zone is the Waikanae River which drains form headwaters in the Tararua Range to the coast at Otaihanga.
 The Waikanae River loses appreciable flow immediately downstream of its emergence onto the coastal plain and gains baseflow over its lower reaches.
 Smaller streams draining the coastal plain include the Waimeha Stream, Wharemakau Stream, Mazengarb Drain and Ngarara Stream, all of which receive baseflow from the unconfined Holocene sand aquifer.
 Significant wetlands in the area include the Te Harakeke Wetland, Nga Manu Wetland, El Rancho Wetland and Tini Bush.
-Details of the Waikanae groundwater management zone are presented in Figure C1 and Table C1 of Appendix C.

-Figure 9 shows an outline of the proposed hydraulic connectivity classification for the Waikanae groundwater zone and relevant surface water features.
-Modelling undertaken to develop groundwater allocation options for the Waikanae groundwater zone is detailed in Table C2 and Table C3 of Appendix C and summarised in Table 3.
+Figure 4.5 shows an outline of the proposed hydraulic connectivity classification for the Waikanae groundwater zone and relevant surface water features.
+Modelling undertaken to develop groundwater allocation options for the Waikanae groundwater zone is detailed in Appendix C and summarised in Table 4.3 below.

-Allocation Reference • Drawdown at the coastal margin (<1m Criteria
+Allocation Reference Criteria

+- Drawdown at the coastal margin (<1m) - Drawdown in unconfined aquifer in the vicinity of significant wetlands (<200mm) - Cumulative depletion of surface water discharge (<30% MALF)

+Hydraulic Connectivity Classification

-- Drawdown in unconfined aquifer in the vicinity of significant wetlands (<200mm) - Cumulative depletion of surface water discharge (<30% MALF) - Hydraulic Connectivity The Category A classification is applied to the unconfined aquifer hosted in Q1 alluvium adjacent to the Waikanae River and Waimeha Stream to a depth of 20 m bgl.
+The Category A classification is applied to the unconfined aquifer hosted in Q1 alluvium adjacent to the Waikanae River and Waimeha Stream to a depth of 20 m bgl.
 Groundwater takes from within this classification will be included in the allocation for the relevant surface waterway (either the Waikanae River or Waimeha Stream) and subject to the relevant minimum flow.